zixuanzhang/BIS180Lgithub/Assignment1.md

 __6.__ Do you expect all protein comparisons to have the same distribution?

 ```
-No. For proteins with high degree of similarities or repetitive amino acids,
+No. For proteins with high degree of identities and similarities,
-the distribution will tend to have more higher alignment scores even if after shuffling.
+the distribution will tend to have more higher best alignment scores even if after shuffling.
 ```

 __7.__ How would protein composition and length affect the scores?

 ```
-For a given score matrix we utilize, it prioritize certain type of amino acid substitution over others and thus assign higher score to them.
+For a given scoring matrix such as BLOSUM62 by default in Water, it asssignes different scores to identity alignment and non-identical alignement of pairs of Amino Acids based on substitution frequency within a collection of species with more than 62% similarties.
-So if the protein has relatively more of those types of amino acids,
+So if the protein has high degree of identities or conservative subtitution for amino acids,
 then the overall score will be higher.

-In addition, repetitive amino acids in proteins will increase the alignment score significantly.
-If we compare two proteins, then the longer the protein sequence, the alignment score could be elevated due to higher chance of finding match, or the score could be offseted because usually more gaps will be introduced to align two proteins together.
+For local alignment, the longer the protein sequence, the alignment score could be elevated due to higher chance of finding matched pairs, or the score could be offseted because more gaps will be introduced to align two proteins together.
 ```

 __8.__ How would the scoring matrix and gap penalties affect the scores?

 ```
 There are different scoring matrices which could fit for different types of alignments.
-For alignments among proteins with high degree similarities, we usually use Blossom 62 with high entropies to obtain significant alignment.
+For local alignments among proteins with short evolutionary distance, we usually use Blossom 62 or even shallower scoring matrix to obtain best alignment.
-For distantly related organisms, we usually choose Blossom 45 with low entropies to detect significant string matches.
+For distantly related organisms, we usually choose Blossom 45 or deeper scoring matrix which is sensitive enough to detect significant matches.

-Gap penalty will significantly impact the alignment score because introducing any gap into the alignment will cut down the score by certain value we decide beforehand.
+Gap penalty will significantly impact the alignment score because introducing any gap into the alignment will cut down the score by certain value we decided beforehand.
-If gap penalty is low, then we might end up with a relatively extended matched alignment with recurring gaps, but the overall score might not be high.
+If gap penalty is low, then we might end up with a relatively extended matched alignment with recurring gaps, but the overall score might not be high,
-On the other hand, high penalty score will allow us to get matched pairs with high percent identities with high score since low score with more gaps was aborted by the alignment system.
+whereas high penalty score will allow us to get matched pairs with high percent identities and high score since low score with more gaps alignment was aborted by the system.
 ```

 __9.__ How many amino acids can be aligned per second?
 How many amino acids need to be aligned for the experiment?
 How long would it take to compare the two proteomes?
 ```
 346/0.01s = 34600 aa./s (calculate from alignment of the first protein of A.thaliana and the first protein of C.elegans)
 When we align protein vs. protein, about 34600 amino acids can be aligned per second.
-For the experiment, the length of query is about 499 aa, while the length of whole proteome of A.thaliana is around 14649804 aa.
+For the experiment, the length of query is about 508 aa, while the length of whole proteome of A.thaliana is around 14649804 aa.

-If we are to compare two proteomes like A.thaliana and C.elegans, it take about 14649804/34600 = 423s
+When align B_0213(508bp) with proteome A.thaliana, it takes 99s.
+So Water aligns 508bp/99s = 5 bp/s

 if we use water to align a proteome(query) against another proteome, water will automatically only align the first protein in query against the other proteome.
 For example, to align the proteome of A.thaliana agaisnt C.elegans.
-then time it takes for this step can be multiplied by number of proteins in A.thaliana, which will give us the total amount of time to align these two proteome, about 25 days.
+then time it takes for this step(~53s) can be multiplied by number of proteins in A.thaliana, which will give us the total amount of time to align these two proteome, about 22 days.
 ```

 __10.__ Starting with the C. elegans B0213.10 protein, find the best